10/24/11

 Obscure, early music by Varga's Hungarian countryman Bartok showcased principal guest concertmaster Alexander Kerr.

-If I've said it once, I've said it a thousand times...why must you vaguely, and somewhat confusingly introduce a piece without giving us the title?
+If I've said it once, I've said it a thousand times...I love obscure, early music.

 The first of "Two Portraits" features a ceaseless, impassioned violin solo that Kerr sustained beautifully.